Assam Career : Tezpur University Recruitment 2023

 No. of posts : 1

-Qualifications: M.E./M.Tech. in Electronics & Communication Engineering or relevant subject with 55% marks or equivalent CGPA along with (a) qualification in NET/GATE and (b) two years of research experience.
-Candidates with fundamentals in Semiconductor Physics will be preferred.
+Desirable: Energetic, good analytical skills and capable of working both independently and as part of a team in field and laboratory will be preferred.

-Also Read : AIC Recruitment 2023 : Apply online for 50 Management Trainee vacancies
+Also Read : Assam Career : Apply online for 2759 vacancies in Forest Department

+Fellowship: Rs.
+31,000 (Rupees thirty one thousand) only per month plus 8% HRA as admissible if no accommodation is provided by the Institute.

-Age: Candidates shall not be more than 32 years of age on the last date of receipt of application.
+Age: Candidate shall not be more than 28 years of age on the last date of receipt of application.
 Upper age limit may be relaxed as per Government of India rules.

+Also Read : Assam Career : Apply online for General Manager vacancies in BVFCL

+How to apply : Candidates can send their application (Annexure-I) along with Curriculum Vitae (PDF file) and photocopies of all academic testimonials having proof of age, qualification, experience (if any), copy of publications (if any) etc. (PDF file) through e-mail to tuenv.dst.coe@gmail.com with a copy to (CC) centreofexcellence21@gmail.com on or before 28/02/2023.

 Detailed Advertisement : Click Here